gnicol/GitSwarm/perforce_swarm/doc-ee/development/architecture.md

 The satellite repository is used by the web interface for editing repositories and the wiki which is also a git repository.
-When serving repositories over HTTP/HTTPS, GitSwarm utilizes the GitSwarm API to resolve authorization and access as well as serving git objects.
+When serving repositories over HTTP/HTTPS, GitSwarm EE utilizes the GitSwarm API to resolve authorization and access as well as serving git objects.

 The add-on component gitlab-shell serves repositories over SSH.
-It manages the SSH keys within `/home/git/.ssh/authorized_keys` which should not be manually edited. gitlab-shell accesses the bare repositories directly to serve git objects and communicates with Redis to submit jobs to Sidekiq for GitSwarm to process. gitlab-shell queries the GitSwarm API to determine authorization and access.
+It manages the SSH keys within `/home/git/.ssh/authorized_keys` which should not be manually edited. gitlab-shell accesses the bare repositories directly to serve git objects and communicates with Redis to submit jobs to Sidekiq for GitSwarm EE to process. gitlab-shell queries the GitSwarm API to determine authorization and access.

 ### Installation Folder Summary